This

 me to voicetrack a country radio show at WorldSpace Satellite

-Europe.
 Yeah.
 American Country Music.
-It was one of their most
+It was one of their most popular

-popular channels.
-After Ed, I left to work with Steve
+channels.
+After Ed left to work with Steve

-on the Eastern Shore, I later took over Ed Rod's job as Program
+Kingston at WINX-FM on the Eastern Shore, I took over his

-Director of the UpCountry Channel.
-The other two guys on
+job as PD of the UpCountry Channel.
+The other two guys on the

 Dempsey and Scott